Ici repose: The Hamel family of Comaplix

 And for a long time, that was the last I knew about the Hamels.
 But the online family tree compiled by Michelle Anderson reveals they had another daughter in Winnipeg, Louise Anne, born on Oct.
 20, 1906.
 Sometime in the next two years they moved to the US, where George Joseph was born on April 2, 1911 at Worcester, Mass. and Alphonse Joseph Jr. was born Jan.
 22, 1913 at Manchester, New Hampshire.

 On the 1910 US census, the family is shown running a grocery store in Worcester.
-On the 1920 and 1930 census, Alphonse is a napper at a cotton mill in Manchester (creating the fuzzy nap on flannel and other textiles).
+On the 1920 and 1930 census, Alphonse is a napper at a cotton mill in Manchester (a napper is someone who creates the fuzzy nap on flannel and other textiles).

 Marie Fridoline Hebert Hamel died of liver cancer on Dec.
 13, 1930 at Manchester, age 59.
 Alphonse Joseph Hamel Sr. died on July 19, 1949, also at Manchester, age 90.